 In regards to dopaminergic receptors, injections of 10-1000mg/kg Lavender oil daily for 5 days appeared to dose-dependently increased DRD2 and DRD3 mRNA content in the olfactory bulb of rats with no influence on DRD1a, DRD4, and DRD5 mRNA while only DRD3 receptor protein content increased.
 1000mg/kg (but not 10-100mg/kg) was associated with increased balance as assessed by a rotarod test, and these effects on mRNA were not seen in the striatum and no influence on tyrosine hydrolyase content was noted.
 It is thought these results may mediate Lavender-induced behavioural alterations as the DRD3 receptor is implicated in such.

-Lavender is one of few essential oils used in Aromatherapy with evidence for general anxiety reducing effects, alongside rose oil having some evidence.
+Lavender is one of few essential oils used in Aromatherapy with evidence for general anxiety reducing effects, alongside Rose Essential Oil having some evidence.
 In animals exposed to the aroma of lavender (Lavandula officinalis) prior to either a stressor or no stress (water immersion test) was able to confer anxiolytic properties independent of whether stress was present, as assessed by an elevated maze plus test.
 When looking at NGFR and Arc mRNA levels, their decrease during stress was attenuated with Lavender aroma but during the nonstressed period they were slightly attenuated (of which the authors thought that Lavender may be inducing a stress response).

 When isolating linalool, oral ingestion of this compound at 125mg/kg does not appear to have anxiolytic properties, although it appears linalyl acetate may be a prerequisite with anxiolysis only resulting from synergism of these two molecules.